pemn/db_waterfall/README.md

-groups_a,groups_b|❎|group fields for comparison value_a,value_b|❎|numeric field for totals condition|☑️|only rows that evaluate to true will be used output|☑️|path to save the buildup chart as png display||show the result in a popup window
+groups_a,groups_b|❎|group fields for comparison value_a,value_b|❎|numeric field for totals condition|☑️|only rows that evaluate to true will be used output|☑️|path to save the buildup chart as either a xlsx workbook or a png image display||show the result in a popup window

 ## 📓 Notes